Johnny Depp attorney refuses to answer 75 questions from Amber Heard’s lawyers

 Johnny Depp attorney who called Amber Heard’s abuse claims ‘fake’ refuses to answer 75 questions from her team

-Adam Waldman is at the centre of the Aquaman actress’s $100m counterclaim in the trial after he called her allegations of abuse ‘a hoax’
+Adam Waldman is at centre of Aquaman actress’s $100m counterclaim in the trial after he called her allegations of abuse ‘a hoax’

-Johnny Depp’s attorney refused to answer more than 75 questions from Amber Heard’s lawyers in the multi-million-dollar defamation trial on Thursday – despite admitting that he had spoken to the press several times and given information to so-called “internet journalists” about the former couple.
+Johnny Depp’s attorney refused to answer more than 75 questions from Amber Heard’s lawyers in the multi-million-dollar defamation trial – despite admitting that he had spoken to the press several times and given information to so-called “internet journalists” about the former couple.

 Adam Waldman, who has worked on and off on Mr Depp’s legal team since October 2016, gave video testimony back in February after being subpoenaed by Ms Heard’s legal team.